jdevfullstack/github-pages-tutorial/README.md

 website, you can simply embed the page and you're job is done.
-You have the repo as the active site for its development, maybe, others will collaborate too, and then the page as the output.
+You have the repo as the active site for its development, maybe, others will collaborate too, and then the GitHub Page as the output.

 ## How To